jwardsmith/Blue-Team-Scripts/Incident Response/AppCompatCacheParser Cheat Sheet.md

 ***Limitations**: On XP, there are 96 entries, and the last execution time = last update time.<br> On Server 2003, there are 512 entries.<br> On Windows 7+, there are 1024 entries, and InsertFlag = True (App Executed) and InsertFlag = False (App Not Executed).<br> On Win10+, it does not maintain execution flag.*

+***Notes**: The most recent events are on top (which is helpful since most versions don't include execution time).
+Also new entries are only written on shutdown.

 - Run AppCompatCacheParser (https://ericzimmerman.github.io/#!index.md)

 ```